code-with-amitk/Code-examples/System-Design/Scalable/tinyurl/Design.md

 - Base-64 uses 6 bits to create word: 64=2^6
   - Hash = 128 bits.
 128/6 = 21.33 = 21 characters or words.
 But we need only 8 characters as Output short-url.
 ```
 - *c.* Deducing 8 character short-url from 21 characters.
   - Return 1st 8 characters from 21 characters.
   - Problem: Differnt long URL's can produce same 1st 8 characters.
   - Solution: Append timestamp or userId with longURL and then generate the short url

-- **When to Generate Short url?
-Runtime or offline**
+#### When to Generate Short url?
+Runtime or offline
 - *1.* Runtime.
 As we get write request, generate short-url and return
-  - *2.* Offline.
-Pre-generate short-urls in advance, store in Key-DB for later use.
+- *2.* Offline: Pre-generate short-urls in advance, store in Key-DB for later use.
   - ***KGS(Key Generation Service)***: KGS will generate the 6-letter keys/short-url beforehand and keep in shorturl-DB.
     - Size of Short-url DB?
       - Base-64 will have 64<sup>6</sup> = 70 Billion unique six letter short-urls.
       - 1 key = 6 characters = 6 bytes.
 2<sup>8</sup>=64.
 Means 8 bits can represent 64 distinct numbers.
       - Total storage = 6 * 70B = 420B
     - Advantages of before hand key generation:
         - *a.* Run Time calculations saving.
         - *b.* Collions will be saved.
 We already have generated keys in place hence risk of same key generation is 0
     - How KGS stores short-urls?
 Using seperate 2 databases.